xiaoju/activeLink/README.md

 * ActiveLink is a free and open-source 'School Management System' currently solely focused on management of extracurricular activities: manage registrations to classes and payments.
 * Typical users of activeLink are:
   * teachers: offer classes for kids, receive payments.
-  * vendor: several teachers can be associated into a single 'vendor', for example if the payments land onto the same bank account.
+  * vendors: the organization behind a group of teachers, for example if the payments of these several teachers land onto the same bank account.
   * parents: register their kids to classes, pay for the classes.
   * kids: attend the classes.
   * plaftormMaster: manages the platform.